 The time it takes to complete your treatment depends on many factors.
 On average, placement in the lower jaw tends to take about five months on average, while treatment time for the upper jaw is about seven months.

 The actual time frame for complete dental implant treatment can be anywhere from six months to over a year.
 This includes detailed consultations, planning, possible initial treatment with bone grafting, and implant placement surgeries.

 Getting dental implants is a multi-step process.
 Below are the main phases you can expect to occur when visiting our periodontal office for dental implant treatment.

 The Placement Procedure

-CT scanning technology helps Dr. Cabrera precisely place implants in the jawbone, and special tools measure the amount of force put on the implants during placement.
+CT scanning technology helps Dr. Cabrera and Dr. Sabzehei precisely place implants in the jawbone, and special tools measure the amount of force put on the implants during placement.
 These technologies promotes effective, faster healing.